exequielnuno/rtspeckle/README.md

 pip is a package installer that allows to install different libraries in an easier and efficient manner.
 You can download and install it from this page: https://pypi.org/project/pip/ and follow the instructions.
 OR you can open command prompt and download pip by typing: **curl https://bootstrap.pypa.io/get-pip.py -o** which will download the installer.
 Next, you will want to run the installer bby typing **python get-pip.py**.
 Finally you can verify the installation and your version of pip by typing **pip --version**

+create Pytnon environment:
+Navigate to the project directory by typing the following prompt in command prompt: cd/path/to/project.
+Create a virtual environment using venv: pyton --m venv env (where env is you new environemt name.
+Activate the virtual environment: env\Scripts\activate.